anmaped/rmtld3synth/readme.md

 opam switch 4.03.0+mingw64
 eval `opam config env`
 ```
-Case you have not properlly installed the flexdll, download the new flexdll [here](http://alain.frisch.fr/flexdll/flexdll-bin-0.35.zip), and decompress the archive in the current directory (PWD) with folder name `flexdll-bin-0.35`.
+In case you have not properlly installed the flexdll, download the new flexdll [here](http://alain.frisch.fr/flexdll/flexdll-bin-0.35.zip), and decompress the archive in the current directory (PWD) with folder name `flexdll-bin-0.35`.
 ```
 export PATH=$(PWD)/flexdll-bin-0.35:$PATH
 ```